 - Minimum of one Workload Domain built via SDDC Manager with an associated NSX-T instance.

 - Jumbo Frames (minimum 1600 MTU) enabled end-to-end in environment.
-Workload Management will not function if this is not enabled.
+Workload Management with VMware Cloud Foundation will not function if this is not enabled.

 - Inter-VLAN routing of jumbo frames enabled at network layer.